maddsua/svgbundler/README.md

 	Note that paths are relative, `/` will resolve to the directory, from which nodejs was called, being project root in most cases.

+### NEW:

+You can now specify files directly in package.json:

+`

+	...
+	"svgbundler": {
+		"files": [
+			{
+				"from": "test/assets",
+				"to": "test/public/countries.css",
+				"override": true,
+				"prefix": "ccode"
+			}
+		]
+	}
+	...
+`

 ## Flag arguments

 1. `--minify` | `-m` : Remove unnecessary meta attributes from svg